Logo

 max 100x1+100x2s.t.51x1+51x2100,x1,x2{0,1}.\max \; 100 x_1 + 100 x_2 \quad \text{s.t.} \quad 51 x_1 + 51 x_2 \leq 100, \quad x_1, x_2 \in \{0,1\}.

 The LP relaxation gives x1=x2=100/1020.98x_1 = x_2 = 100/102 \approx 0.98, with objective 196\approx 196.
-Rounding both up is infeasible.
-Rounding both down gives objective 00.
-The true IP optimum is x1=1,x2=0x_1 = 1, x_2 = 0 (or vice versa) with objective 100100.
-No simple rounding strategy recovers this.
+Rounding both up gives (1,1)(1,1), which is infeasible (51+51=102>10051 + 51 = 102 > 100).
+Rounding both down gives (0,0)(0,0) with objective 00.
+Rounding to the nearest integer for each variable independently also gives (1,1)(1,1) — still infeasible.
+The true IP optimum is x1=1,x2=0x_1 = 1, x_2 = 0 (or vice versa) with objective 100100, but no coordinate-wise rounding rule can discover that exactly one variable should be rounded up and the other down.

 These examples show that we need principled algorithms — not ad hoc rounding — to solve IPs.
-The key algorithms are branch and bound (Part 2) and cutting planes (Part 3).

 Solving with Gurobi